PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 Even better, the org chart is descriptive, not prescriptive.
 It’s not a declaration of turf.

-I got to ship a new feature for our data pipelines product in my second week. *That’s not even my department*.
+I got to ship a new feature for our data pipelines product in my second week. *That’s not even my department*[^1].
 So damn much fun.

 ## Operational curiosity